rnburn/lightstep-proposal/Tracer-C++.md

    [one](https://github.com/martinmoene/variant-lite) would work).
-Given how common type erasure is in the OpenTracing APIs (logging arbitrary key-value pairs and storing arbitrary tags in the SpanOptions), this would probably be the better long-term solution, but the goals to make more minimal changes initially it could be accomplished by adding overloads for each of the tag value types.
+Given how common type erasure is in the OpenTracing APIs (logging arbitrary key-value pairs and storing arbitrary tags in the SpanOptions), this would probably be the better long-term solution, but if the goal is to make more minimal changes initially it could be accomplished by adding overloads for each of the tag value types.
 (Also proposed as part of this [PR](https://github.com/jquinn47/opentracing-cpp/blob/1b915dabcdb3c93ca8f2db71ae1efc4350431c8a/opentracing/span.h#L20)).
 2. *Support followsFrom relations and multiple span references.* Only a single childOf relation can currently be [specified](https://github.com/opentracing/opentracing-cpp/blob/master/opentracing/tracer.h#L32) when starting a span.
-I recommend modify the SpanOptions class so that a vector of span contexts along with an enumeration value to denote the reference type can be passed in.
+I recommend modify the SpanOptions class to take a vector of span contexts along with an enumeration value to denote the reference type.

 I can think of other modifications that should be made.
 Using the same class to represent both a Span and SpanContext is problematic and the [logging